Ibbs620/ScheduleBot/README.md

-# SpamBot
+# ScheduleBot
-A discord bot for spamming messages.
+A discord bot for scheduling messages, trolling friends, and more.

-Great way to annoy your friends, or even set reminders.

 Features: